CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-insights/Lab03-getting-started-page.md

 ## Architecture

+This architecture flow demonstrates monitoring an application using Azure Application Insights with autoinstrumentation.
+A Blazor application is deployed to an Azure Web App, where autoinstrumentation is enabled at the App Service level without any code changes.
+The application automatically emits telemetry such as requests, failures, and traces.
+Application Insights collects and processes this data, allowing you to analyze logs and metrics through Azure Monitor and Application Insights dashboards.

 ![](media/Lab03-dig01.png)

-**Architecture Flow:**

-This lab demonstrates monitoring using Azure Application Insights with autoinstrumentation.

-1. A Blazor application is deployed to an Azure Web App.
-2. Autoinstrumentation is enabled at the App Service level with no code modifications.
-3. The Web App automatically emits telemetry (requests, failures, traces).
-4. Application Insights collects, processes, and visualizes the telemetry.
-5. Logs and metrics are viewed in Azure Monitor and Application Insights workbooks.

 ---

 ## Explanation of Components

+The architecture for this lab involves the following key components:

 1. **Azure Web App**
    Hosts the Blazor application and provides built-in integration with Application Insights.